Content from Introduction to OpenRefine

 Challenge: Spot the Messy Data

 Look at the small sample below.
-It contains only a few records from the MoMA dataset you will work with later.
+It contains only a few records from The Met dataset you will work with later.

 Identify anything that might cause problems during analysis.